WHAT IS A CO-CURRICULAR TRANSCRIPT

 Learns Effectively on Own

 Works Well with Others

-Once you have Co-Curricular Transcript access through my.newpaltz.edu and you enter your experience, you will see that the campus designee has already selected the skills and outcomes they believe are likely from the experience.
-From the skills and outcomes they have validated, you will be able to select the top five (5) skills and outcomes you believe that you have learned from the experience to be listed on the Co-Curricular Transcript.
+From the skills and outcomes the campus verifier has permitted, you will be able to select the top five (5) skills and outcomes you believe that you have learned from the experience to be listed on the Co-Curricular Transcript.
 For questions about the Co-Curricular Transcript program, please stop by the Office of Student Activities and Union Services in Student Union 211, or call 845-257-3025.

 FORMS AND OTHER DOCUMENTS